 An easy recipe for an airy, delicate butternut squash souffle that does not require separating the eggs.
 The perfect fall and winter side dish!

-Leftovers keep well in the fridge for several days – gently heat in the microwave prior to serving.
+Leftovers keep well in the fridge, in an airtight container, for 3-4 days.
+Gently reheat them in the microwave on 50% power prior to serving.